Unitail: Detecting, Reading, and Matching in Retail Scene: Experiments

 \subsubsection{Difficulty of The Text Based Product Matching}

-Since the proposed matching pipeline is not end-to-end trained, errors are accumulated by the text detector (0.773 recall and 0.871 precision for DBNet) and text recognizer (0.772 for ABINet), and the speed is limited (5FPS).
+Since the proposed matching pipeline is not end-to-end trained, errors are accumulated by the text detector (0.773 recall and 0.871 precision for DBNet) and text recognizer (0.772 for ABINet).
 Some products in the dataset do not contain texts (2\%), and many words are partially or fully illegible.
 This requires further study on topics such as: attention mechanism on text regions, end-to-end framework for text spotting based product recognition, and one-shot learning based sequence matching.